-Auditors shall consider the compliance requirements and related audit objectives in Part 3 and Part 4 or 5 (for programs included in this Supplement) in every audit of non-Federal entities conducted under OMB Circular A-133, with the exception of program-specific audits performed in accordance with a Federal agency's program-specific audit guide.
-In making a determination not to test a compliance requirement, the auditor must conclude that the requirement either does not apply to the particular non-Federal entity or that noncompliance with the requirement could not have a material effect on a major program (e.g., the auditor would not be expected to test Procurement if the non-Federal entity charges only small amounts of purchases to a major program).
-The descriptions of the compliance requirements in Parts 3, 4, and 5 are generally a summary of the actual compliance requirements.
-The auditor should refer to the referenced citations (e.g., laws and regulations) for the complete statement of the compliance requirements.
+Auditors shall consider the compliance requirements and related audit objectives in Part 3 and Part 4 or 5 (for programs included in this Supplement) in every audit conducted under OMB Circular A-133 or 2 CFR part 200, Subpart F, with the exception of program-specific audits performed in accordance with a Federal agency's program-specific audit guide (see Appendix VI to the Supplement).
+In making a determination not to test a compliance requirement, the auditor must conclude that the requirement either does not apply to the particular non-Federal entity or that noncompliance with the requirement could not have a direct and material effect on a major program (e.g., the auditor would not be expected to test Procurement if the non-Federal entity charges only small amounts of purchases to a major program).
+The descriptions of the compliance requirements in Parts 3, 4, and 5 generally are a summary of the actual compliance requirements.
+The auditor must refer to the referenced citations to laws and regulations for the complete statement of the compliance requirements.